-Zotero (pronounced "zoh-TAIR-oh") is an application that collects, manages, and cites research sources.
-It's easy to use, connects with your web browser to download sources, and best of all it's free.
+Zotero (pronounced "zoh-TAIR-oh") is a free application that allows you to collect, manage, and cite research sources.
+It's easy to use, connects to your web browser to download sources, and integrates with your word processor to insert citations and references.

 If you previously used the Zotero for Firefox extension, you will now need to update to Zotero 5.
 Here are some of the steps you may encounter as you download Zotero 5.

 1. When you open Zotero for Firefox and sync your library, you may see a message letting you know your version of Zotero is out of date.
 Click okay - don't worry - your data will be fine.